Monthly Roundups

 Google’s August 2025 Spam Update finished rolling out on 22 September after a 27-day run.
 This was the first, and possibly only, spam update of the year and it was global in scope.
 The impact was unusually big for a spam update.

-At the same time, Google removed support for &num=100 query parameter, which most rank trackers have historically relied on to pull the top 100 results for a keyword in one request.
-This change has broken a lot of third-party tools, scrambling position tracking (including in Search Console, with knock-on effects on impressions and CTR).
-Tools are being forced to rethink their entire architectures, in some cass resulting in them having to make 10× more requests to reconstruct a top-100 list from Google, pushing up their costs significantly.
+At the same time, Google removed support for the &num=100 query parameter, which most rank trackers have historically relied on to pull the top 100 results for a keyword in one request.
+This change has broken a lot of third-party tools, scrambling position tracking (including in Search Console, with effects on impressions and CTR due to bot traffic dropping).
+Tools are being forced to rethink their entire architectures, in some cases resulting in them having to make 10× more requests to reconstruct a top-100 list from Google, pushing up their costs significantly.
+Many tools have simply started limiting their tracking to the top 20, top 30 or top 50 to mitigate this.
+Others are refreshing rankings less frequently.

 Google also posted (and quickly closed) a new "Engineering Analyst, Search, Anti-scraper" job role explicitly aimed at detecting and blocking SERP scraping.
 This poignantly underlines the retirement of the num= parameter, confirming that it was not a one-off tweak but part of a broader anti-scraping push.

-Of course it's super frustrating when period-in-time baselines get recalibrated and rearchitected, like what we've seen in Search Console, because it makes comparisons that much harder.
-It also forces us to rethink our "go-to" reporting stack.
-In the end, though, this reminds me of Google removing 98% of keyword data from Google Analytics back in 2011... after all the fuss and furore, the marketers, strategists and innovators kept doing what they were doing, the results kept coming, and new ways of reporting progress were developed.
-Get the right marketers in the driving seat now and these changes will only serve to thin out the herd for you.
+Of course it's super frustrating when period-in-time baselines get recalibrated and rearchitected, like we've seen in Search Console.
+It forces us to rethink our "go-to" reporting stack.
+In the end, though, this reminds me of Google removing 98% of keyword data from Google Analytics back in 2011... after all the fuss and furore, the marketers, strategists and innovators kept doing what they were doing, the results kept coming, and new ways of reporting were developed.
+Get the right marketers in the driving seat now and these changes will only serve to thin out the herd.

 FastSearch, RankEmbed & how Google grounds AI responses

-My Take: The thing most people seem to be focusing on—“backlinks don’t matter for AIO citations”—misses the point.
+Either way, even if we assume it's true, focusing on that fact—“backlinks don’t matter for AIO citations”—misses the point.
 It misses the mechanics.
-If FastSearch starts from user-interaction-shaped subsets of the index, then the only way into that shortlist is to win real search demand in the first place, and links remain one of the most scalable ways to earn that demand.
-That's not a coincidence, nor is it intellectual acrobatics... it's the entire reason why FastSearch works as a fantastic proxy for the full ranking system which does include backlinks!
+If FastSearch starts from user-interaction-shaped subsets of the index, then the best way into that shortlist is to win real search demand in the first place, and links remain one of the most scalable ways to do that.
+That's not a coincidence, nor is it intellectual acrobatics... it's the entire reason why FastSearch works as a great proxy for the full ranking system!
 It's why Google do it this way.

 AI Overviews, AI Mode, ChatGPT & Perplexity brand citations diverge